PetrGallus/HTB/Machines/Easy_machines.md

         - but the root PW doesnt work...
         - it is a putty user key file with fake PW...we can convert it back to an ssh key
             - lets use `puttygen` to convert ppk file into a pem file
-            - copy notes to a file -> `keeper.txt`
+            - copy notes to a file -> `keeper.ppk`
-                - `puttygen keeper.txt -0 private-openssh -0 id_rsa`
+   - `puttygen keeper.ppk -O private-openssh -o htb.pem`
        - note: you have to have version newer than 0.75
+       - we obtained htb.pem file with SSH key to connect...
    - access ssh
-        - ssh -i htb.pem root@keeper.htb
+       - ssh -i htb.pem root@10.10.11.227

-rødgrød med fløde
+        - ls
+        - cat root.txt

 ## Sau
 Foothold: This basket is powered by “you can google it”.
 Look up for any flaws this software had in the past and test it from your side.